Klipper3d/klipper/docs/Config_Reference.md

 that may be used to report humidity in addition to temperature.

 ```
-sensor_type: AHT10
+sensor_type: AHT1X
-#   Also use AHT10 for AHT20 and AHT21 sensors.
+#   Must be "AHT1X" , "AHT2X", "AHT3X"
+#   Some AHT20 sensors can use "AHT1X"
 #i2c_address:
 #   Default is 56 (0x38).
 Some AHT10 sensors give the option to use
 #   57 (0x39) by moving a resistor.